 Content pillars help your business get found in search.

 "... there’s one element of the SEO landscape that has always remained unchanged: the power of pillar content.
-If you can create pages that serve as a go-to resource for others and contain groundbreaking information that hasn’t been published elsewhere, you’ll not only boost your rankings, but will establish yourself (or your brand) as a thought leader.
+If you can create pages that serve as a go-to resource for others and contain groundbreaking information that hasn’t been published elsewhere, you’ll not only boost your rankings but will establish yourself (or your brand) as a thought leader.
 This is the only surefire way to withstand the test of time."

-What's different about pillar content in 2017?
+What's different about pillar content today?

 First, you can no longer ignore pillar content; it needs to be part of your overall content strategy.
 In other words, you need a pillar content strategy and SEO.

 A pillar page should be a content page on your website rather than a blog post article.
 Think of it as a resource pillar page that you might regularly direct prospects to for reference.